 However, this wasn't the end of Leto's woes.
 She and her children were constantly harassed by earth-born creatures sent by Hera.
 Tityus, an earth-born giant, tried to abduct Leto but his advances were repelled by Apollo, who slew him with his arrows.
 Python, a giant serpent guarding the oracle of Delphi, was also slain by Apollo because he had raped Leto while she was still pregnant with the twins.

 According to another story, while Leto was passing through Lycia, she felt thirsty and tried to drink from a well.
-The peasants however, stirred up mud and made the water undrinkable for her and her children.
+The peasants, however, stirred up mud and made the water undrinkable for her and her children.
 In anger for the unfairness towards her children, Leto turned them all into frogs.
 The central fountain in the terrace garden of Versailles depicts this scene.

 The incident with Niobe

 Other sources say that after many years of wandering and when her children went to their father on Olympus to live as gods, Leto finally settled in Thebes to spend the rest of her life.
-There, Niobe, the arrogant queen of the city, once said that she was superior to Leto, because Niobe had given birth to fourteen children, seven male and seven female, instead of two.
+There, Niobe, the arrogant queen of the city, once said that she was superior to Leto because Niobe had given birth to fourteen children, seven male, and seven female, instead of two.
 Leto and her divine children were so insulted when they found out about this, that Apollo and Artemis took revenge, killing all fourteen of Niobe's children.
 When Niobe discovered what had happened, she burst in great grief.
-She then asked Zeus to show mercy of her and turn her into a stone, so that she wouldn’t hurt.
+She then asked Zeus to show the mercy of her and turn her into a stone, so that she wouldn’t hurt.
 Indeed, Zeus turned her into a pillar of stone but people said that when they were passing by this pillar, they could see it weep tears.

 The goddess of motherhood

 The cult of Leto was wide-spread all over Greece and Asia Minor for being the mother of two Gods.
-She was usually honoured and depicted in combination with her children.
+She was usually honored and depicted in combination with her children.
 The origin of her name is not known.
 Some say that it means "unseen" and this makes a connection to her modesty, as in most Greek vases, she was depicted as a modest young woman lifting her veil to Zeus.
 Others suggest that her name derives from "lada", which was the Lycian word for woman.
-The bottom line however is that Leto was a very decent and respectful figure in Greek mythology and she was actually representing motherhood.
+The bottom line, however, is that Leto was a very decent and respectful figure in Greek mythology and she was actually representing motherhood.